Best High-End Knife Sets For Professional Or Home Use

 The Damascus pattern on the blades is a result of steel actually being layered.
 It is not the fake etching found on so many of the budget knives on the market today.

-The Miyabi Mizu seven piece knife set on a white background.
-Shown here with it's bamboo storage block.
+The Miyabi Mizu seven-piece knife set on a white background.
+Shown here with its bamboo storage block on the left and all the included knives on the right.

 Specifications